 The Value of Waste

-Here are just a few photo impressions of the 2019 summer school.
-The complete 2019 photo album can be found here.
+These are just a few photo impressions of the previous summer schools.
+You will find the complete photo albums here.

 Solution Design Summer School